 Venice is quintessential Europe — the city of canals, and the former powerhouse of Mediterranean trade.

-Our honeymoon was my first time traveling outside the United States, and it was not cheap.
+Our honeymoon was my first time traveling abroad, and it was not cheap.
 Based on these facts, as well as my Type A personality, I dove DEEP into my travel research to make it the best possible experience.
 We found that it was worth every minute of my time, and now I am sharing only the best of Venice with you.

 Since we had an overnight flight into Venice, we didn’t want to plan too much to do (but rather just explore) on our one full day there.
 Many people reading this may be in the same circumstance as us since Venice is a travel hub in light of its airport, train station and ports for cruise ships.